DarklightGames/io_scene_psk_psa/README.md

 * Support for exporting instance collections.

 # Installation
-For Blender 4.2 and higher, it is recommended to download the latest version from the [Blender Extensions](https://extensions.blender.org/add-ons/io-scene-psk-psa/) platform.
+For Blender 4.2 and higher, download the latest version from the [Blender Extensions](https://extensions.blender.org/add-ons/io-scene-psk-psa/) platform.

 For Blender 4.1 and lower, see [Legacy Compatibility](#legacy-compatibility).